auerswal/pubcloud2020/ex4-infra/README.md

 ### SSH Access to Web Server and Jump Host

-I'll log into each of the two servers:
+I'll log into each of the two servers with public IP addresses:

 #### Web Server